alainwolf/roll.urown.net/server/transmission.rst

  * No need to keep a system online or running until download completes.
  * Seed files forever, not only while online.
  * File transfers with residential high-speed connection, while on the road.
- * Tranasfers form multiple users don't get in the way of each other.
+ * Transfers form multiple users don't get in the way of each other.
  * Completed downloads are available immediately to all users who have access to the server.
  * Web-Interface for access without client software.

 On the client side, nothing changes.
 You use the same client software the same way.
-While there is no noticable difference, behind the scenes all transfers take place on the server instead of the users desktop system.
+While there is no noticeable difference, behind the scenes all transfers take place on the server instead of the users desktop system.

 .. contents:: \